ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

    so to a user there is little difference between a static type error and a runtime type error.

-In [part II][part2],
-we will look at the type system, and how it achieves the requirements outlined above.
-In [part III][part3],
+In the remainder of this series, we’ll see how RCL achieves this.
-we will look at the implementation of the typechecker.
+In [part II][part2] we will look at the type system, and in [part III][part3] we will look at the implementation of the typechecker.

 [part1]: /2024/a-type-system-for-rcl-part-1-introduction
 [part2]: /2024/a-type-system-for-rcl-part-2-the-type-system